PatrickJS/ngSanitize/README.md

 ngSanitize
 ==========

-angular-sanitize module without using the entire angular.js
+angular-sanitize module without including angular.js for Backbone and other frameworks

 ```javascript